Lipitor is a prescription medication that’s approved by the FDA to:

 You should avoid eating large amounts of grapefruit or drinking grapefruit juice while taking Lipitor.

-If you have any questions about eating grapefruit or drinking grapefruit juice while taking Lipitor, talk to your doctor.
+If you have any questions about eating grapefruit or drinking grapefruit juice while taking Lipitor, talk with your doctor.
+For more information on how grapefruit juice can interact with medications, you can also see this article.

 Do I need to follow a certain diet while taking Lipitor?

 No, there isn’t a specific diet you’ll need to follow while taking Lipitor.
-However, it’s important to remember that Lipitor shouldn’t replace healthy eating.
-Lipitor can’t cancel out a poor diet.
-You’ll need to follow a heart-healthy diet while taking Lipitor.
+However, it’s important to remember that Lipitor shouldn’t replace nutritious eating.
+Lipitor can’t treat the effects of not meeting nutrition recommendations.
+You’ll need to follow a diet focused on heart health while taking Lipitor.
 The medication may not work as well otherwise.

 If you have any questions about what diet is best for you, talk with your doctor or a dietitian.